centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 </TabItem>
 </Tabs>

 ### Service

-Once the template is applied, fill in the corresponding macros.
+Once the service template is applied, fill in the corresponding macros.
 Some macros are mandatory.

 <Tabs groupId="sync">
 <TabItem value="Cpu-Credit" label="Cpu-Credit">